-Edward J. Zecchini, age 61, became a member of our board of directors in September 2013 and serves as Chairman of the Compensation Committee and member of the Audit Committee and the Scientific and Technology Committee.
-Mr. Zecchini is also a director of the publicly traded behavioral healthcare company, Ontrak, Inc.
+Edward J. Zecchini, age 62, became a member of our Board of Directors in September 2013 and serves as Chairman of the Compensation Committee and member of the Audit Committee and the Scientific and Technology Committee of our Board of Directors.
+From 2018 to 2022, Mr. Zecchini also served as a director of the publicly traded behavioral healthcare company, Ontrak, Inc.

-Mr. Zecchini currently serves as Managing Member at IT Analytics LLC.
-Prior to that, Mr. Zecchini served as Chief Information Officer at Remedy Partners, Inc., from April 2014 to October 2019 and served as Executive Vice President and Chief Technology Officer at Sandata Technologies, LLC, from May 2010 to March 2014.
-Prior to that, Mr. Zecchini held senior executive positions at Touchstone Healthcare Partnership, HealthMarkets, Inc., Thomson Healthcare and Sports Ticker, Inc. Mr. Zecchini has over thirty years of experience in the healthcare and information technology industries.
+Mr. Zecchini currently serves as Managing Member at IT Analytics LLC and serves in the role of Advisor for TribeHealth, Inc. Prior to that, Mr. Zecchini served as Chief Information Officer at Remedy Partners, Inc., from April 2014 to October 2019 and served as Executive Vice President and Chief Technology Officer at Sandata Technologies, LLC, from May 2010 to March 2014.
+Prior to that, Mr. Zecchini held senior executive positions at Touchstone Healthcare Partnership, HealthMarkets, Inc., Thomson Healthcare and SportsTicker, Inc. Mr. Zecchini has over thirty years of experience in the healthcare and information technology industries.